startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-85) think of the algo to do citadel problem -> round robin ALGORITHM!!!

 -84) Using cumulative array for sums in 1D and 2D case tricks:
     1D) sum between i and j inclsuive: sum(j) - sum(i-1)